-We talked to Rajivarnan R of Cyberarch Consulting about cybersecurity, and he had the following to say:-
+Rajivarnan R of Cyberarch Consulting tells us about cybersecurity and the Covid-19 pandemic.

 First of all, how are you and your family doing in these COVID-19 times?

 Rajivarnan R: Thank you for asking.
 We are doing very well and safe.
 We are more adapting to the pandemic situation, as our business into the IT industry.
 We are able to manage everything remotely.

 Tell us about you, your career, how you founded Cyberarch Consulting.

 Rajivarnan R: I come from a cybersecurity background which I started 11 years back.
 Self-learning, motivation, dedication made me too attached to the cybersecurity industry and gained more knowledge and experience.